 Not all fats and oils survive the high temperatures that occur during grilling or deep-frying without being damaged.
 And that can be 180 – 260 degrees or even more.
 Suitable fats must have a so-called high smoke point, i.e. they only decompose at very high temperatures.
 The more saturated fatty acids and monounsaturated fatty acids a fat contains the higher its smoke point.
 Fats with a high proportion of polyunsaturated fatty acids, such as healthy flaxseed oil, are completely unsuitable for high temperatures due to their composition.
 Olive oil consists of about 75% oil acid, a monounsaturated fatty acid.
 It is therefore relatively heat-stable and suitable for grilling.
 Canola oil and peanut oil also work well.
 Solid fats such as clarified butter (ghee), palm oil, coconut oil, hardened canola oil, sunflower oil or soybean oil also work well for high-temperature cooking.

-Which oil for the salad?
+Which oil for salads is good?

 Cold pressed native oils, like extra virgin olive oil, are a good dressing choice for cold dishes such as salads.
 They have been carefully produced and contain important vitamins.
 Cold pressed refined vegetable oils retain their typical taste.
 Depending on the salad, you can mix it up and give the salad dressing a special taste with an oil.